nakulrandad/nakulrandad/README.md

 - 🔭 I’m currently working on optimization problems.

 - 🎸 I’m into music.
+I do play Ukelele.

-- 💬 Ask me anything 🤓
+- 💬 Ask me anything (I'll definitely have something to say🤓).

-- 🥅 2021 Goals: Travel and explore
+- 🥅 2021 Goals: Travel and explore.

 - ⚡ Fun fact: The odds of getting a royal flush are exactly 1 in 649,740.